 Many are produced in pencil form, attracting the multitudes already conditioned to the feel and familiarity of using a pencil.
-You should not be caught categorizing all pencils as color pencils.
+You should not be caught categorizing all pencils like colored pencils.
 There’s definitely a difference.

 But what do you need to know about these two options?
-How do you avoid the confusion?
+How do you avoid confusion?

 Medium to be used